Fayum (fossil deposit): Maadi Group

 All other formations are largely distributed in the escarpments north of Lake Qarun.
 The Birket Qarun Formation forms the lower escarpment immediately to the north of Lake Qarun, the Birket Qarun Escarpment.
 It presents itself as a rock unit up to 85 m thick, whose main components are composed of fine to very fine sands and silts, some of which are highly calcareous.
 Basically, there is a sandstone rich in sea urchins, which is referred to as Schizaster-lybica sandstone.
 Gypsum precipitates are formed in individual areas.
 In general, the deposits can be traced back to a coastal sea.
 In the outcrops to the north of Lake Qarun, they appear as a uniform sedimentary complex, which fans out to the west towards the Wadi el-Hitan and interlocks with the Gehannam Formation in its lower and middle sections.
 Here, the Birket-Qarun Formation can be subdivided into four individual bodies, which can generally be clearly separated from the Gehannam Formation.
 A conspicuous feature is a series of narrow, sometimes only 30 cm thick, block-like sandstone layers, the uppermost of which is known as the Camp White Layer.
-The latter is very striking, as it contains numerous whale bones and conspicuous vertical structures, which are either interpreted as roots of Mangrove or burial traces of the trace genus Thalassinoides (the Camp White Layer is interpreted in some older works as a boundary layer between the Gehannam and Birket-Qarun formations, however, more recent investigations see it within the upper rock unit).
+The latter is very striking, as it contains numerous whale bones and conspicuous vertical structures, which are interpreted either as roots of mangrove or burial traces of the trace genus Thalassinoides.
+The Camp White Layer is interpreted in some older works as a boundary layer between the Gehannam and Birket-Qarun formations; however, more recent investigations see it within the upper rock unit.